 Skip to content

-After data collection and reporting to the workspace, you can query and analyze metrics and other data types on the Metrics > Metric Analysis page.
+After data is collected and reported to the workspace, you can query and analyze Metrics and other data types on the Metrics > Metrics Analysis page.

 Query Modes